kiprasmel/git-stacked-rebase/README.md

 `git-stacked-rebase` is not specific to any host like github or gitlab. it's "specific" to `git` itself.

-it's not only a CLI either - it's first and foremost a javascript library, and the CLI is just a tool that builds on top of the library.
+it's not only a CLI either - it's written as a javascript library, with the CLI directly on top. though, we're keeping our options open for a potential rewrite in C (read: we're designing it in a way to make a rewrite in C possible w/o breaking changes to end users, _if_ someone knowledgeable in git's core and C would want to take on this).

+in general, the design goal has always been for the experience to feel as similar to git as possible. and this is why i feel that it could eventually become part of core git.
+(it wasn't a "goal" per se, it just felt like the right approach.)

+nonetheless, there are other interesting things for us to explore, e.g.:
-in the future, we could create host-specific adapters. they could be used to automate some simple tasks, such as creating a pull request, or changing the base branch of a pull request, etc.
+- creating host-specific adapters - they could be used to automate some simple tasks, such as creating a pull request, or changing the base branch of a pull request, etc.

-there are bigger plans as well, such as creating a browser extension to improve the experience of exploring stacked PRs.
+- creating a browser extension to improve the experience of exploring stacked PRs.

 ## Progress